top of page

 THIS PROGRAM IS SUPPORTED, IN PART, BY PUBLIC FUNDS FROM THE NEW YORK CITY DEPARTMENT OF CULTURAL AFFAIRS IN PARTNERSHIP WITH THE CITY COUNCIL.
 This program is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

-Thank you to all of our donors, including: The Auchincloss Foundation, Emma A. Sheafer Charitable Trust, The Evelyn Sharp Foundation, The Cornelia T. Bailey Foundation, Bloomberg Philanthropies, The American Society of The French Legion of Honor, The Richenthal Foundation.
-Thomas Kail, Samira Wiley, Jon and Elizabeth Weiswasser, Stephan Haimo and Veronica Bulgari, Daniel Klingenstein, Paul and Alicia Brill, Puth Family Foundation, The Araca Group, Mary Vines, Anne Sophie de Villeroy and Bill and Judy Steul.
+The Auchincloss Foundation, The Max and Victoria Dreyfus Foundation, Inc., The Achelis and Bodman Foundation, The Thompson Family Foundation, The Evelyn Sharp Foundation, The Laura Pels International Foundation for Theater, Bloomberg Philanthropies, The American Society of The French Legion of Honor, The Richenthal Foundation, The Double R Foundation, Jon and Elizabeth Weiswasser, Samira Wiley, Daniel Klingenstein, Paul and Alicia Brill, Veronica Bulgari and Stephan Haimo, Danai Gurira, Mary Vines, Anne Sophie de Villeroy, Bill and Judy Steul, RBC Wealth Management.

 We wish to express our gratitude to the Performers’ Unions: ACTORS’ EQUITY ASSOCIATION, AMERICAN GUILD OF MUSICAL ARTISTS, AMERICAN GUILD OF VARIETY ARTISTS, SAG-AFTRA through Theatre Authority, Inc. for their cooperation in permitting the Artists to appear on this program.